 How do the Civil Engineering Board Exam Problems are structured?

-The Civil Engineering Board Exam Problems and its implementation are presented here.
+The Civil Engineering Board Exam Problems and their implementation are presented here.

-Ever since the promulgation of the Resolution No. 02 Series of 1995 by the Philippine Board of Civil Engineering as provided by the Civil Engineering Law on the year 1995 the computerized test was implemented.
+Ever since the promulgation of the Resolution No. 02 Series of 1995 by the Philippine Board of Civil Engineering as provided by the Civil Engineering Law in the year 1995 the computerized test was implemented.
 This is unprecedented because comparably those past board examinations are administered manually.
-Through this computerization the number of answers were laid in multiple choices format not unlike in the past board exams.
-This is helpful for the examinees because of the advantage from the choices as reference answers during the process of solving the analytical questions.
+Through this computerization, the number of answers was laid in multiple choices format not unlike in the past board exams.
+This is helpful for the examinees because of the advantage of the choices as reference answers during the process of solving the analytical questions.
 Once the problem is solved by the test-takers, they can match from the given choices which in turn gives them preferable results.
-Even guessing from the choices can barely come up to the right answer through this format.
+Even guessing from the choices can barely come up with the right answer through this format.

 By the way, the examination is composed of 100 exam problems where the number of questions for each subject shall not be less than 20.
 It is a closed book and notes test.
 The test-takers are given 10 computation and scratch sheets which must be submitted with the answer sheets.
 Electronic and scientific calculators are allowed except programmable calculators which will be confiscated if brought to the examination room.